Ask Yourself These 10 Questions to Discover Your True Passion

 What were you really into in elementary school?

 Elementary school is a terrific time of life.
 Ideally we’re at our youthful, earnest, idealist best.
 What were you into?
 What did you wear?
 Who did you want to be?
 Who did you pick as a role models?
 If you had babysitters, who did you like and why?
 When you are able to tap into what inspired you as a child, you can connect with your true passions.
 I had a client who was an incredible artist as a child.
 His parents discouraged him from pursuing art as it was unlikely to be lucrative.
 When he described how his parents discouraged him, he said, “It was as if they cut off my third arm.”
 I found this heartbreaking but also informative.
 After we found a way for him to incorporate that desire to create art into his life, he was able to live more deeply in accordance with his passions.
-Check out these stories of people who turned their passion into a career.

 What’s one of the best regular days of your life?